-Also, stimulants and stress can raise blood glucose levels via adrenaline, a hormone which prepares the body for the fight or flight response. is The liver and muscles release excess glucose in response to a perceived emergency.
+Also, stimulants and stress can raise blood glucose levels via adrenaline, preparing the body for the fight or flight response.
+The liver and muscles release excess glucose in response to a perceived emergency.
 As the ‘stressors’ are false alarms, the body does not utilise the extra blood glucose by activity.
 As a result, levels remain high, causing the cycle of hypoglycaemia to start all over again.

 Research has shown that over the years of eating a low diet, two things may happen or a combination of both:

-Most frequently, there is a combination of both, resulting in always elevated blood glucose levels Type II Diabetes!
+Both are combined most frequently, resulting in elevated blood glucose levels Type II Diabetes!

 A person’s history is the basis for a diagnosis of hypoglycemia usually.
 Symptoms typically include fluctuating energy (with fatigue usually being worse in the afternoon).
-Sufferers often feel tired when they wake up as their blood sugar level tends to drop considerably overnight.
+Sufferers often feel tired when they wake up as their blood sugar level drops considerably overnight.
 Another common symptom is a craving for sweet or starchy foods, which reflects the bodys natural desire for foods that will restore blood sugar levels quickly.
 The brain is a very glucose-dependent organ.
 Therefore, hypoglycaemia will often precipitate mental symptoms such as irritability and low concentration.

 The Diabetes Test is a quick and easy home-to-lab finger-prick blood test that measures glycosylated haemoglobin A1c (HbA1c) levels in your blood.
 HbA1c measures your average blood glucose (sugar) levels over the past three months.
 As a result, this test is a helpful indicator and allows for early detection of risk for diabetes.

 Frequent signs and symptoms:

 Consume a diet high in fibre and complex carbohydrates.
-Water-soluble fibre slows digestion, increases cell sensitivity to insulin, and improves the uptake of glucose by the liver and other tissues, preventing a sustained elevation in blood sugar.
+Water-soluble fibre slows digestion increases cell sensitivity to insulin.
+Moreover, it improves glucose uptake by the liver and other tissues, preventing a sustained elevation in blood sugar.
 High fibre foods include most vegetables (eaten raw or lightly steamed), beans, potatoes, soy products, fruits , especially apples, apricots, bananas, avocados, cantaloupe melon, grapefruits and lemons.